Oppatomm/Java-projects-for-beginners/README.md

 ├── project04_program to Check Leap Year
 ├── project05_program to find factors of numbers
 ├── project06_compound interest calculator program
-└── README.md
+├── project07_program to count the number of words and characters └── README.md
 ```